Ohio idea: Background

 The Ohio idea was a product of the political issues regarding the circulation of money that largely characterized the late 19th century.
 At the time of its proposal, greenbacks had only recently been introduced with the Legal Tender Act of 1862, being the first fiat paper money made legal tender in the US.
 Many politicians were in opposition, claiming the act was unconstitutional.
 However, it was deemed necessary to be implemented in a time of emergency during the Civil War, as there was a severe shortage of money that otherwise only existed in the form of gold and silver coins.
 Greenbacks had free floating exchange rates and many of the government bonds sold during the civil war were not backed by gold.
-After the war ended, there were some politicians who persisted in their advocacy for the exclusive use of gold and silver as a currency, among which were Hugh McCulloch, Secretary of the Treasury at the time, and James A. Garfield, a Senator representing Ohio.
+After the war ended, there were some politicians who persisted in their advocacy for the exclusive use of gold and silver as a currency, among which were Hugh McCulloch, Secretary of the Treasury at the time, and James A. Garfield, a Member of the House of Representatives, representing Ohio.
 McCulloch started a policy to withdraw greenbacks from circulation in an attempt to terminate the use of the currency, but this result was never achieved as they were still needed during the postwar recession.

 Crucially, the use of greenbacks was widely supported in Ohio by then.
 The issue then was that the fluctuating money supply would influence inflation and midwestern farmers feared that contraction would cause crop prices to fall.
 Furthermore, most of the bonds were purchased in depreciated greenbacks, and rentiers would only take payment in gold, effectively putting a higher burden on poor agrarian and trades workers to pay the necessary tax money on top of their heavy debt.
 Their proposition, being the Ohio idea, was eagerly responded to by the Democratic Party, which decided to capitalize on this new issue to gain popularity among voters following its loss in the 1866 election.